Development-Templates-Directory/NodeTS-Template/TEMPLATE.md

 cd <New-Template> && git remote add template https://github.com/Development-Templates-Directory/<Base-Template>.git
 ```
 *Note: Many remotes can be added if we wish to build a composite template.
 The main remote has always the name `template`.
-The additional ones follow the format, `template-xxxxx`.*
+The additional ones follow the format, `template-xxxxx`.
+To remove a remote, `git remote remove template[-xxxxx]`*

 3. To sync the new template with its remotes,
 ```bash
 # within the new template directory